AlanBrown1/WeChat_JumpGame_Aid/README.md

 NO SIMUllLATOR needed.

-### Tools Used
+### Tools used
 In this case, to run my code, you need some requried tools.

-① A sofyware that connect&control yr PC and cellphone is total_control, which can project your cellphone screen on yr PC and control it, Baidu knows that.
+① A software that connect&control yr PC and cellphone is total_control, which can project your cellphone screen on yr PC and control it, Baidu knows that.

 ② Some python packages are needed, like most basicly numpy, matplotlib, pillow, and some a little bit more complex packages like os, pywin32, opencv, pymouse.